What is mechatronics engineering?

 Robots can’t replace you if you’re building them.

 What is mechatronics?
 Mechatronics engineering is concerned with the synergy of electrical, computer and mechanical technologies that lead to new solutions to industrial problems.
-Mechatronics engineers are involved in the technical design, automation and operational performance of the electromechanical systems used in industries such as defence, advanced manufacturing, mining and health.
+Students study a diverse range of courses in areas such as technical design, automation and operational performance of the electromechanical systems used in industries such as defence, advanced manufacturing, mining and health.
+This means that you will learn a variety of mechatronics engineering concepts, skills and practices as part of your degree.

-Why combine engineering with physics?
-Complete these two bachelor degrees in just five years – deepen your technical skills with advanced physics courses.
+Why combine engineering with science?
+Complete these two bachelor degrees in just five years – deepen your technical skills with comprehensive physics courses which are available in the Bachelor of Science.
 Physics is fundamental to engineering and a deeper knowledge of this science can help you solve more complex engineering problems.
 This advanced theoretical background will also open up opportunities in research and development.

 Become job-ready through our professional practice courses.
 You'll learn to tackle ‘wicked problems’ and develop essential workplace skills in finance, project management, sustainability, communication and entrepreneurism.